will-ferens/portfolio-blog/src/pages/4-10-2021/index.md

     return
   }

-  result.data.allGoogleSheet1Sheet.edges.forEach(({
-      node
-  }) => {
+  result.data.allGoogleSheet1Sheet.edges.forEach(({ node }) => {
     let bookSlug = `/books/${kebabCase(node.title)}`
     createPage({
       path: bookSlug,
       component: bookTemplate,
       context: {
-          title: node.title
+        title: node.title,
-      }
+      },
     })
   })
 }
 ```

 Here, I'm querying our sheet with a list of fields (columns, in this case), using a template to create a page for each book, and handling any errors (probably in the least productive way possible, but it's just me here 🙃 ).
 Oh - also I'm using lodash's `kebabCase` function to create a URL friendly slug for each book so titles look like `this-in-the` url.

 ### Display